 - Repeated output cycles

-The goal is not just to increase heart rate, but to improve the athlete’s ability to sustain strength and power across multiple efforts.
+The goal is not just to spike your heart rate.
+It is to improve your ability to sustain strength and power across multiple efforts.

 Why HIIT Works for Strongman